sagarbhagwat184/kpmg_test/README.md

               4 Private Subnets — two in us-east1a & two in us-east1b
               AutoScaling Group for two Private Subnets in the Application tier

+	database.yml
+		As file name suggested, it will have RDS instance and related configuration.